InformationArchiTECH/ILPDFKit-Cordova-Plugin/README.md

 fileNameToSave - file name of saved pdf.
-If not specified original pdf name used. autoSave - true/false askToSaveBeforeClose - true/false (If true and any form field changed alert massage will appear on close)
+If not specified original pdf name used. autoSave - true/false askToSaveBeforeClose - true/false (If true and any form field changed alert massage will appear on close) backgroundMode - true/false (Present or not pdf view controller)
 ```

 Example how to set/get form values